CameronWFox/CEG4110-HW-01/README.md

 Purpose of Application:
 This application is composed of two parts;

+Special Deployment Instructions:
+There are no special deployment instructions to run this application.
+The only thing is that I could only run and text the project through my own phone.
+So I have the full project zipped, unzip it and run it in android studio, everything should work as intended.

 Part 1, create a UI where you can input the name of a color or any text in a text box, then when you click a button it will randomly change the color of the text of whatever you just entered on the application.

 Part 2, you must create a second UI on this application that contains a canvas that will let you draw on the screen with your finger.
 In addition to painting in the canvas, you must also be abl eto do the following: